 Application to the Economic Research track requires successful completion of the module combination “Economic Research Preparatory Courses” (doctoral level):

 E700 Mathematics for Economists is a core, intensive module (consisting of lectures and exercise classes) which takes place throughout September.
-During the two-week orientation phase, master’s students can either drop module E700 Mathematics for Economists and continue with the “Economics” module combination for the rest of the semester, or register for the examination which takes place at the beginning of October and, once passed, continue with E701, E702, and E703.
+During the orientation phase, you can give it a go.
+If you are comfortable with the contents you may register for the examination which takes place at the beginning of October and, once passed, continue with E701, E702, and E703.
 Otherwise, you may drop the course at any time prior to the exam registration.

 Depending on your track of study, you must take either three or four modules during the Introductory Phase.